-- action start creates an instance of the named class, to be called with the name in the third column (e.g. acc). - action call invokes the method named in the third column on the object named in the first column or a function if this is empty, with the arguments provided in the following columns. - action result is similar to call, except that the first argument of the call will be the result of the previous call. - action check invokes a method with no argument to check whether the result of the previous call corresponds to the supplied value.
+- action start creates an instance of the named class, to be called with the name in the third column (e.g. acc). - action call invokes the method named in the third column on the object named in the second column or a function if this is empty, with the arguments provided in the following columns. - action result is similar to call, except that the first argument of the call will be the result of the previous call. - action check invokes a function or method to check whether the result of the previous call corresponds to the supplied value and the value visualized in the output table should be the original value, colored in green or red depending on the correctness of the test, rather than the value returned performing the test.